litvinab/cronos/README.md

 # cronos

-Simple dockerized cron which can call other dockerized services
+Simple dockerized cron to call other dockerized services

 ## Call commands inside the cronos container